Getting Started

 ...

-$ npm run docs:dev$ pnpm run docs:dev$ yarn docs:devInstead of npm scripts, you can also invoke VitePress directly with:
+$ npm run docs:dev$ pnpm run docs:dev$ yarn docs:devInstead of npm scripts, you can also invoke VitePress directly:

 $ npx vitepress dev docs$ pnpm exec vitepress dev docsThe dev server should be running at http://localhost:5173.
 Visit the URL in your browser to see your new site in action!